Dunfermline: Recent history

 Dunfermline has experienced significant expansion since 1999, especially in an expansion corridor on the eastern side of the town.
 This growth has edged the population centre towards the town's boundary with the M90 road corridor; it is planned to continue until 2022.
 Major developments include the creation of the Duloch and Masterton neighbourhoods with over 6,000 homes, three new primary schools, new community infrastructure, employment land and the Fife Leisure Park.
 With the expansion there has been a dramatic rise in the town's population; more than 20% over a 15-year period.
 Fife Council have begun drafting plans for an expansion of a similar scale on Dunfermline's south-west, west and north sides, which will see the creation of 4,000 homes, a new high school and three new primary schools in the first phase.

 Today, Dunfermline is the main centre for the West Fife area, and is also considered to be a dormitory town for Edinburgh.
 The town has shopping facilities, a major public park, a main college campus at Halbeath and an-out-of-town leisure park with a multiplex cinema and a number of restaurants.
 The online retailer Amazon.com has opened a major distribution centre in the Duloch Park area of Dunfermline.

+As part of the Platinum Jubilee Civic Honours, it was announced on 20 May 2022 that Dunfermline would be awarded city status.
+It was formally awarded the status through Letters Patent on 3 October 2022.